 More expensive refills

 While all pitchers filtered on this list are certified under the NSF/ANSI 53 certification process for health effects, not all NSF/ANSI 53 certified products reduce the same health-related contaminants.
 Currently, ZeroWater is one of very few pitchers that is certified by NSF, not just to NSF standards, to reduce lead in drinking water.
-ZeroWater is also certified by NSF to reduce chlorine, mercury, and other heavy metals.
+ZeroWater is certified by NSF to reduce chlorine, mercury, and other heavy metals, as well.
 ZeroWater also claims to reduce elements like asbestos and fluoride, which it doesn't currently have NSF or WQA certifications for.

 To reduce so many contaminants, ZeroWater has larger filters that work slower than many standard pitcher filters.
 Additionally, the filters are more expensive.
 However, if you know you have lead in your drinking water, either because of a known issue with your city’s water or simply having older pipes, the peace of mind is worth it.